AdamWeissman/phrase-ninja/notes.md

 -- ABOVE THIS LINE IS NEW --
 A user has many situations.
-(That’s sorta the main index page)
+(That’s sorta the main index page) A user has many scores

 A situation has many phrases
-A situation has many phrase_scores through phrases
+A situation has many scores through phrases

 A phrase belongs to a situation
-A phrase belongs to a phrase_score
+A phrase belongs to a scores

+A score belongs to a user
-A phrase_score has many phrases
+A score has many phrases
-A phrase_score has many situations through phrases
+A score has many situations through phrases

 The phrase belonging to a phrase score sounds awkward but a phrase can’t have more than one score.
 Whereas a score “Highly Familiar” or “I don’t know” can have many phrases.
 A situation has many phrase scores which allow a user to search phrases by how familiar they are...